 Once you’ve gathered data from segmenting your customer base like this, you can also send targeted emails of general marketing to persuade them to keep whatever product you’ve sold.
 Here’s an example: if they bought sneakers, send them an email with an article about how they’re in this year, or if it was a dress, send a follow-up on new looks for summer, etc.

-It might sound strangely personal, but statistics show that personalised email campaigns deliver 6x higher transaction rates, and you literally tell your customers why they should keep the products that they bought.
+It might sound strangely personal, but statistics show that personalized email campaigns deliver 6x higher transaction rates, and you literally tell your customers why they should keep the products that they bought.
 It doesn’t get more direct than that.

 Incorporating customer reviews is also a big part of placing user experience at the heart of how your e-commerce works.
-84% of people in the US rely on online customer reviews of products to make a purchase, and trust the thoughts of other customers like them 12 times more than product reviews themselves.
+84% of people in the US rely on online customer reviews of products to make a purchase and trust the thoughts of other customers like them 12 times more than product reviews themselves.

 Reviews make customers more likely to choose products that they won’t later regret by giving them a documented, existing customer experience.
 If the product has a certain texture or use, they can gain all this info from customer reviews, and a simple star rating also allows them to speed up their shopping online and buy products with the highest reputation - that is, those least likely to be returned.
 PETCO in the US has reported that products with customer reviews have a 20% lower return rate than products that don’t have them.